Lisa D. Kenna: Career

-Ambassadorship to Peru

 On May 1, 2020, President Trump announced his intent to nominate Kenna to be the next United States Ambassador to the Republic of Peru.
 On May 6, 2020, her nomination was sent to the Senate.
 On July 23, 2020, a hearing on her nomination was held before the Senate Foreign Relations Committee.
 On November 18, 2020, her nomination was confirmed in the United States Senate by voice vote.

+Lisa Kenna presented her credentials to the President Francisco Sagasti on March 22, 2021 On September 8, 2023, she was succeeded in the role by ad interim Chargé d'Affaires John T. McNamara.

+On January 20, 2025, President Trump, newly inaugurated for his second term, appointed Kenna to serve as Acting Secretary of State for an interim basis until the U.S. Senate voted to confirm President Trump's nominee, Senator Marco Rubio.
+Kenna only served less than 24 hours in her role as the Senate voted to confirm Senator Rubio to the position later that same evening, and was sworn in as Secretary of State the next day.

 Personal

 Lisa Kenna was married to Roger T. Kenna.
 She speaks Arabic, Persian and Urdu.